zephir/zephir-gulp-compiler/README.md

 You can define your own environments or not use them at all.
 Be aware that you have to change the default Configuration of `cleanCSS.enabled` to `true`.

 ## Run / Commands

+### Testing

+[Mocha](https://mochajs.org/) is included to simply run and build unit tests for js files.

+Simply type `npm test` in terminal from your project root ( where gulpfile.js is located ). git